rajvansh2111/Induction2025/README.md

 #### 10:00-10:30 AM.
 * There is tea snacks for students and after taking refreshment we all move to auditorium.
 #### 11:30-1:00 PM.
-* Then college induction program started
+* Then college induction program started a5 about 11:00 AM.
+* Firstly